tidyverse/tidyverse.org/content/blog/tidymodels-survival-analysis/index.md

 If you are already familiar with both: Excellent, this is very much for you!
 Read on for more details on how these two things come together.

-### Add tidymodels to your tool kit
+### Adding tidymodels to your tool kit

 If you are already familiar with survival analysis but maybe not tidymodels, these changes now unlock a whole framework for predictive modelling for you.
 It applies tidyverse principles to modeling, meaning it strives to be consistent, composable, and human-centered.
 The framework covers the modeling process from the initial test/train split of the data all the way to tuning various models.
 Along the way it offers a rich selection of preprocessing techniques, resampling schemes, and performance metrics along with safe-guards against accidental overfitting.
 We make the full case for tidymodels at [tidymodels.org](https://www.tidymodels.org/).

-### Add survival analysis to your tool kit
+### Adding survival analysis to your tool kit

 If you are already familiar with tidymodels but maybe not survival analysis, these changes let you leverage the familiar framework for an additional type of modeling problem.
 Survival analysis offers methods for modeling time-to-event data.
 While it has its roots in medical research, it has broad applications as that event of interest can be so much more than a medical outcome.
 Take customer churn as an example: We are interested in how long someone is a customer for and when they churn.
 For customers who churned, we have the complete time for which they were customers.
 For existing customers, we only know how long they've been customers for *so far*.
 Such observations are called censored.
 So what are our modeling choices here?

 We could look at the time and model that as a regression problem.
 We could look at the event status and model that as a classification problem.
 Both options might get us somewhere close to an answer to our original modeling question but not quite there.
 Censored regression models let us model an outcome that includes both aspects, the time and the event status.
 And with that, it can deal with both censored and uncensored observations appropriately.
-With this type of model, we can predict the survival time, or in more applied terms, how long someone will stay a customer for overall.
+With this type of model, we can predict the survival time, or in more applied terms, how long someone will stay as a customer.
 We can also predict the probability of survival at a given time point.
 This lets us answer questions like "How likely is it that this customer will churn after 3 months?".
 See which prediction types are available for which models at [censored.tidymodels.org](https://censored.tidymodels.org/).

 ## Ch-ch-changes: What's new for censored regression?